theuerc/Website/gitpod/docs/configure/billing/index.md

 ![Active Personal billing](../../static/images/docs/billing/active-personal-billing.png)

-If you are a member of a team with billing, you can select the team to pay for all your personal usage under "Default Billing Account".
+If you are a member of an organization with billing, you can select the organization to pay for all your personal usage under "Default Billing Account".

 ![Select default billing account](../../static/images/docs/billing/select-default-billing-account.png)

-## Configure team billing
+## Configure organization billing

-Team owners can configure billing for a team in their team settings.
+Organization owners can configure billing for an organization in their organization settings.

-> 💡 You may need to cancel your existing Professional or Unleashed team-billing plan first.
+> 💡 You may need to cancel your existing Professional or Unleashed organization-billing plan first.

 ![Configure Team Billing](../../static/images/docs/billing/configure-team-billing.png)

-Once team billing is configured, Gitpod will charge the team billing account for usage by team members, when they start workspaces on team projects, and for prebuild usage on team projects.
+Once organization billing is configured, Gitpod will charge the organization billing account for usage by organization members, when they start workspaces on organization projects, and for prebuild usage on organization projects.

 ![Active Team billing](../../static/images/docs/billing/active-team-billing.png)